Satisfying Very Berry Cheese Tartlets – Simply Refreshing! Makes 8 Tartlets

 VERY BERRY CHEESE TARTLETS

-This recipe uses the Non-Stick SILFORM Perforated Baking Mesh by Chef Koichi Izumi and does not require any blind baking.
+This recipe uses the Non-Stick SILFORM Perforated Baking Mesh by Chef Koichi Izumi and does not require any baking beans or tools during blind baking.
 You may choose to use a 7cm tart ring as well but blind baking is required.

 Makes 8 tartlets.

 135g Cake Flour

 1 Egg yolk